Drexel University Guidebook for International Faculty: A Practical Guide to Working at Drexel and Living in Philadelphia

 PennDOT also issues state photo identification cards for those individuals who would like to have U.S. identification but do not intend to drive.
 (Note: Having a state-issued photo ID card is very helpful in many situations including domestic travel.)
 There are several PennDOT offices located throughout Philadelphia.

-The closest full service PennDOT to the Drexel campuses is located at:
+The closest PennDOT Center to Drexel's campuses is located at:

 To obtain a license you may need to take both a written and driving test depending on whether or not you have an international driver’s license.
 When applying for a license, or photo ID card, you will need extensive documentation including proof of identity, proof of residence, completed PennDOT paperwork, and money order for the fee.